zonemaster/zonemaster/test-zone-data/Zone-TP/zone09/test-zones-output.md

 this test case `INFO` is the lowest level.
 It is only meaningful to test the test zones with `--test Zone09`.

-> **All scenarios must be checked for updated expected and forbidden message tags.
+> *All scenarios must be checked for updated expected and forbidden message tags.*
-> Some scenarios listed above are not present below.**

 | Scenario name          | Mandatory message tags                                              | Forbidden message tags |
 |:-----------------------|:--------------------------------------------------------------------|:-----------------------|